×

 Example:

-A twelve‑minute compliance module outlines essential safety and privacy practices, including lockout‑tagout awareness, machine guarding, and proper handling of customer data.
+Reduce audit, safety, and policy risk while protecting equipment uptime and first-pass quality.
 Practical examples show correct behaviors, and completion records are stored for audit purposes.

 Situational Simulations